bensoille/medicine_devops_challenge/README.md

 See [detailed instructions](documentation/PREPARE_INFRA.md) and learn what this [convenience script](make_infra.sh) sets up for you :
 - deploys Kafka service to kubernetes
-- deploys KEDA facilities to kubernetes
+- deploys KEDA facilities to kubernetes (minikube only)
 - creates required topics in Kafka

 ## Build instructions